Minnesota Department of Corrections

 PURPOSE: To separate offenders who have suspected or confirmed infectious tuberculosis (TB) from other persons; to provide an environment that allows reduction of the concentration of droplet nuclei through various engineering methods; and to prevent the escape of droplet nuclei from such rooms into the corridor and other areas of the correctional facility using directional airflow.

-APPLICABILITY: Facilities with negative pressure isolation rooms.
+APPLICABILITY: Minnesota Department of Corrections (DOC); all facilities with negative pressure isolation rooms

-DIRECTIVE: The department will keep offenders with suspected or confirmed infectious TB disease in isolation rooms under negative pressure to induce air flow into the room from all surrounding areas (e.g., corridors, ceiling plenums, plumbing chases, etc).
+DIRECTIVE: The department must keep offenders with suspected or confirmed infectious TB disease in isolation rooms under negative pressure to induce air flow into the room from all surrounding areas (e.g., corridors, ceiling plenums, plumbing chases, etc).

 Negative pressure – the minimum pressure difference necessary to achieve and maintain negative pressure that results in airflow into the room is 0.001 inch of water.